Sports doctor accused of masterminding doping network goes on trial - France 24

 "We are not dealing with an athlete who dopes himself, but with the business of doping."

-So far, 23 cyclists and skiers from eight countries are known to be involved, but more names could emerge.
+So far, 23 skiers and cyclists from eight countries are known to be involved.

+The most prominent are former cyclists Alessandro Petacchi, a stage winner of the Tour de France, and Danilo Hondo, who won two stages of the 2001 Giro d'Italia, but more famous names could emerge.

 "More can -- and should -- come out than what we already know," Lehner added.